AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Tsukuyomi**: Tap [ATK] after evasion to connect into Basic ATK Sequence 4.
-Basic ATK Sequence 4 boosts Total DMG by 40% for 5s | **Start**
+Basic ATK Sequence 4 boosts Total DMG by 40% for 5s | Start
-**Blessing of Hazy Moon**: Basic ATK Sequence 5 unleashes 3 bolts of thundering sanction each dealing 900% ATK Of Lightning DMG on hit | **1st**
+**Blessing of Hazy Moon**: Basic ATK Sequence 5 unleashes 3 bolts of thundering sanction each dealing 900% ATK Of Lightning DMG on hit | Start
 **Blessing of Divine Penalty**: In burst mode, Bombard costs 200% Herrscher Charge and every hit deals 400% ATK of bonus Lightning DMG | No
 **Blessing of Mitama**: Max Herrscher Charge doubles and entering burst mode fully restores it.
 In burst mode, 75 Herrscher Charge is restored per second.
 Basic ATK Sequence 5 restores 100 bonus Herrscher Charge | No
-**Blessing of Narukami**: Finisher unleashes 8 bolts of Thundering Sanction, each dealing 900% ATK of Lightning DMG on hit | No
+**Blessing of Narukami**: Finisher unleashes 8 bolts of Thundering Sanction, each dealing 900% ATK of Lightning DMG on hit | Optional

 ####<p align="center">Eden - Signet of Gold (1st Core)</p>